pryv/example-app-ios/Build38Report.md

 For the client DSK integration, I followed the steps listed in [TAK doc](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#xcode_integration2).

-*As a note for the T.A.K. developpers, the "[Quick Start](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#quickstart-section)" link in the description is not working.*
+*As a note for T.A.K. developpers, the "[Quick Start](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#quickstart-section)" link in the description is not working.*

 ## T.A.K Client SDK Usage